www.springerle.com

 Tear the paper into small pieces and place in two liters of water overnight.
 Then boil for half an hour and mix with the hand-held mixer until it turns into a fine mush (pulp).

-Paste the well-dried paper relief to the desired object with hot glue.
+Paste the well-dried paper casting to the desired object with hot glue.

 You can find other recipes with the Springerle molds here.